All genders, abilities, ages and fitness levels are welcome at Tempest.

 Absolutely.
 We regularly teach men as we don’t think this dance and fitness discipline should be limited to women.
 Contact us to find out which classes will be best for you!

 We use pole for fitness and fun.
 We encourage women and men to feel good about their bodies.
 Those who want to can have a lot of fun and gain confidence with sexy dance moves and we offer heels classes.
-However, at Tempest we mostly focus on pole fitness building strength and getting more flexibly.
+However, at Tempest we mostly focus on pole fitness building strength and getting more flexible.
 Advanced pole requires a lot of strength and discipline.
-We even offer family pole sessions which is great for budding gymnasts.
+We can even offer family pole sessions which is great for budding gymnasts.

 What are the age are limits for classes?